aparnack/data_science/README.md

   - Data Scientist Career Track from Datacamp
   - Prof Andrew Ng's Machine learning course and Deep Learning Specialization

-I appreciate feedback and comments, please contact me by writing to aparnashastrymls@gmail.com Are you a recruiter/hiring manager, like to know more about me?
+I appreciate feedback and comments, please contact me by writing to aparnashastrymls@gmail.com
+If you are looking for a problem solver for your business, please have a look at my profile and let's talk!
 [My LinkedIn profile](https://www.linkedin.com/in/aparnacshastry/)